-Once users enter the free trial, they are immediately met with a very short welcome video from Bynder’s CEO, Chris Hall.
-Onboarding for a self-service product demo is still as important as onboarding for your real product.
+Bynder gently eases users into the free trial with a very short welcome video from Bynder’s CEO, Chris Hall.

 Users are then left in the product to explore a pre-setup Bynder account for an imaginary coffee company.
-There’s a small help beacon flashing, or hotspot, on the navigation bar to give some guidance; however after the video, users are, for the most part, left to explore on their own.
+A flashing help beacon (or hotspot) on the navigation bar gives guidance.
+After the video, users are mostly left to explore on their own.

-As users arrive at certain pages, they are met with informational modal windows that explain what this part of the product does and share tips on how to use it.
-Users are then left to use the feature on their own, with a few unobtrusive hotspots to give additional context.
+As users arrive at certain pages, informational modal windows explain the feature and share tips on how to use it.
+Users then explore the feature on their own, with only a few unobtrusive hotspots to give additional context.